zoobot/exploratorium-mini/README.md

 ### PYTHON

 For raspberry pi devices, expect to bang your head against python 2 and 3 library support.
 I spent a good amount of time mashing keyboard and staring at the dockers building to get just the right python library installed in a very specific order and combination for balena images.
 Just keep at it, and if its 3am, day 17 of library confusion, might be worth solving your issue in a different way.
+That being said, you are going to need to use Python to absorb all the awesome generative code bases, so make sure you solve your issue in a different way using Python.
+AI researchers use python. :)

 ## Thanks